Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
    ```

-1. Run the script to create your Azure AD application and configure the code of the sample application accordinly.
+1. Run the script to create your Microsoft Entra application and configure the code of the sample application accordinly.

    ```PowerShell
    .\AppCreationScripts\Configure.ps1